Gaia GPS Hiking App 2020 | The Best Gets Better

-- Worldwide vector basemap so you are never without at least one map type!
+- Worldwide basemap included so you are never without at least one map type!

 - Powerful search function that allows you to quickly jump to a location like “Yosemite,” or “Half Dome.”

-For more information see: How to use Gaia on your Smartphone as the Best Backpacking GPS
+For more information see: How to use Gaia on your Smartphone as the Best Hiking GPS

-- I am not a big fan of the folder management system for maps, tracks and waypoints.
-It could use huge organizational improvements.
-I would like an “active folder” function where all new tracks, waypoints, and maps are automatically added to it.
+- I am not a big fan of the folder management system for maps, tracks, and waypoints.
+It could use organizational improvements.
+I would like an “active folder” function where all the new tracks, waypoints, and maps are automatically added to it.
 And it needs a way to bulk select and manipulate waypoints.
-Moving them into folders one by one, doesn’t cut it.
+Moving them into folders one by one doesn’t cut it.

-- If you have a large inventory of maps in the old version, the new GAIA will attempt to automatically download all of them.
+- If you have a large inventory of maps and switch phones, the GAIA will attempt to automatically download all of them.
 Many users may be fine with this.
-Some may want more control to only download a few of their old maps.
-[A work around: You can stop the automatic download, delete the old maps you don’t want, and then resume the download.]
+Some may want more control to only download a few of the maps that were on your old phone.
+[A workaround: You can stop the automatic download, delete the old maps you don’t want, and then resume the download.]

 - The Member Level lets you use the full app, and all but a few map sources – try it free for 7 days.

-- The Premium Member Level gives you access to sources like National Geographic Trails Illustrated, hunting data, and other specialized maps.
+- The Premium Member Level gives you access to sources like National Geographic Trails Illustrated, international maps, and other specialized maps.

-One of the great strengths of GAIA is the wealth of maps available, free with your subscription.
+One of the great strengths of GAIA is the wealth of maps available, free with your subscription (depending on level).
 Some of my favorites are: